Fuechs/Fux/README.md

 <br>

 > __Warning__ \
-> Please not that Fux is still in early development. \
+> Please note that Fux is still in early development. \
 > As of now only MacOS and Linux will be supported.

 ## A Modern, Flexible Programming Language for All